 - Helps them build up endurance and stamina

-- Teaches the importance of struggle to stay in the competition
+- Teaches the importance of struggle and to stay in the competition

 Benefits of Gymnastics for Kids